kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/translate.md

 The language name should be translated into the language.
 The link must include the `/`s.

+The new language is now ready to begin translation.

 ### Translation guidelines

+Once you've been added to the team, it's time to log into Weblate and begin working through translating strings.

+#### Tone versus word-for-word translation

+It's more important to maintain the tone of the English text than to strive for a word-for-word translation.
+We try to be friendly and a bit colloquial in our content; try to maintain the spirit of that in your translations.

+If the English text contains a strong English idiom, don't feel beholden to maintain the idiom, if there is an analog in your language that would work equally well.
+If the term or phrase in the English text is a particularly idiomatic or slang term, don't be afraid to tell us we should consider making a change.
+Even for English speakers, idioms and slang can pose difficulty.
+Sometimes we need to change the English text to make it more straightforward for translators and readers alike.

+#### Should I translate it?

 The following items should _not_ be translated or updated:

 * Commands.
 For example, in "You should run \`briefcase create\`.", only "You should run" should be translated.
 * Namespaces; class, method, or attribute names.
+* Link URLs.
+Standard Markdown links should appear in Weblate as `[Link text]{1}`, where `1` is the position of the link in the string with reference to other possible links.
+If the full URL is included in the string, as `[Link text](https://example.com)`, the URL should be skipped for translation.
-* Reference links containing class, method or attribute names should be left as-is, including the backticks.
-The example link shown here would not be translated.
+* Reference links containing class, method or attribute names.
+These should be left as-is, including the backticks.
+Every part of the example link shown here would not be translated.

     ```markdown
     [`Class.attribute`][Class.attribute]
     ```

-* Reference link link-content, as in `[Link text][link-content]`.
+* Reference link link-content.
+For example, `link-content` would be skipped in the following: `[Link text][link-content]`.
 * Jinja directives.
-This is any content wrapped inside two pairs of matching curly braces, i.e. &lcub;&lcub; content &rcub;&rcub;, or a matching pair of single curly braces followed by a percent sign, i.e. &lcub;% content %&rcub;.
+This is any content wrapped inside two pairs of matching curly braces, i.e. &lcub;&lcub; &rcub;&rcub;, or a matching pair of single curly braces followed by a percent sign, i.e. &lcub;% %&rcub;.
 Note: See the [Macros documentation](https://mkdocs-macros-plugin.readthedocs.io/en/latest/pages/) for further details.
 * Custom anchors.
 They are found after headers or above some content, and are formatted as `{ #anchor }`.
 * Admonition _syntax_.
 As shown here, the word "admonition" should not be translated.
 This goes for all styles of admonitions, including notes, warnings, etc. See the next section for information on translating the rest of the content.